-DIABDX indicates whether each person had ever been diagnosed with diabetes (excluding gestational diabetes).
+DIABDX indicates whether each person (age 18 or older) had ever been diagnosed with diabetes (excluding gestational diabetes).
+Persons aged 17 or younger were coded as "Inapplicable" (-1).
 The age of diagnosis for diabetes (DIABAGED) is included in this file.
 This variable is top-coded to 85 years of age.

-Starting in Panel 12, a new item was added to the PC section (PC02A - REFDIAB).
-This item allows the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB
+REFDIAB allows the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB = 2).

-= 2).
 Respondents were not prompted to confirm or deny the report of diabetes; REFDIAB was set to "2" (Person Does Not Have Diabetes) only if the respondent offered the information, and DIABDX is set to "No" (2).